angros47/OpenB3D/OpenB3D.md

 **Mesh\*** <a id="LoadMesh">**LoadMesh(char\*
 file,Entity\* parent)**

-LoadMesh, as the name suggests, Loads a mesh from an .X, .3DS or .B3D file (Usually created in advance by one of a number of 3D model creation packages) and returns the mesh handle.\
+LoadMesh, as the name suggests, Loads a mesh from an .gltf/.glb, .3DS, .OBJ or .B3D file (Usually created in advance by one of a number of 3D model creation packages) and returns the mesh handle.\
 \
 Any hierarchy and animation information in the file will be ignored.
 Use